Yueran-Yu/Yu-Blog/029_React_Basics.md

   - Virtual DOM is a javascript object.
 It's a way to emulate the Real DOM.

 17. ### State updates are asynchronous!!!
 You should Pass a function as the first parameter in the setState() to update the state synchronously!!!

+18. ### React Concepts
+    - #### 1.
+Don't touch the DOM.
+I'll do it
+    - #### 2.
+Build websites like lego blocks
+    - #### 3.
+Unidirectional data flow
+    - #### 4.
+UI, The rest is up to you

+19. ### The job of a SENIOR React Developer
+    - #### 1.Decide on Components
+    - #### 2.
+Decide the State and where it lives
+    - #### 3.
+What changes when state changes
+    - ***This idea of deciding on components, deciding about the state and where it lists what happens when state changes because of user action.
+These all things that nobody is going  to tell you.
+These are things that is dependent on each app that you built.***
+    - ***What the senior developers have had this ability to think for themselves not just follow a tutorial but actually implement these things based on knowledge and experience that they've gathered.***